citusdata/citus_docs/admin_guide/upgrading_citus.rst

 .. note::

-   Starting at version 8.1, Citus encrypts inter-node communication by default.
-SSL settings are configured automatically during an upgrade, with no action needed on your part.
-Just be careful when adding a new node to a Citus cluster that does not yet use SSL.
+   Starting at version 8.1, new Citus nodes expect and require encrypted inter-node communication by default, whereas nodes upgraded to 8.1 from an earlier version preserve their earlier SSL settings.
+Be careful when adding a new Citus 8.1 node to an upgraded cluster that does not yet use SSL.
 The :ref:`adding a worker <adding_worker_node>` section covers that situation.

 Each major and minor version of Citus is published as a package with a separate name.
 Installing a newer package will automatically remove the older version.
 Here is how to upgrade from 7.5 to 8.1 for instance: